Redwings is a historical anomaly: it is Britain's only official B-road service station.

 Redwings was one of many small petrol stations on the historic alignment of the Great North Road.
 It served southbound traffic and was named after the Red Wings Bungalow at the back of the site.
 Although this part of the A1 was poorly aligned in modern terms, it was still built for high speeds, and the petrol station had a long run-in and a wide entrance.

-The petrol station became an early candidate to gain a restaurant with planning for this starting in 1977.
+The petrol station became an early candidate to gain a restaurant, with planning for this starting in 1977.
 The restaurant opened in the early 1980s as the Sawtry South branch of Happy Eater.
-The site was managed by Kamper Services.
+The site was managed by M Kamper Services, with the forecourt under Mobil branding during the 1980s.

 The restaurant was later converted to a Little Chef.
 The petrol station was branded Q8.
 The hotel, the Redwings Lodge, opened here in the 1980s.
 It was briefly partnered with motorway operator Pavilion in 1994.
 The Redwings brand has since been turned into a chain.